 by TeachThought Staff

-Plenty of colleges are getting tuned in to all of the great things you can do with Twitter, but unfortunately, many high schools are still held back by restrictive social media policies.
+While plenty of colleges are getting tuned in to all of the great things you can do with Twitter, unfortunately, many high schools are still held back by restrictive social media policies.

 In foreign language classrooms (and beyond) students learn about verbs with the help of Twitter.
 Through the service, students tweet verbs, their definitions, morphology, and grammatical functions, and as the tweets come in, teachers and peers fix or give hints on incorrect entries.
 Teachers can see how and where students make mistakes, and have them immediately corrected, while students can understand how they’re making mistakes before getting too far, offering immediate formative assessment.